 Shadow Lawn Press, founded in 1983, is an interactive multimedia publisher, a literary and theatrical rights agency, and editorial development company in trade, business, professional, reference, and mass market books.
-The company produces finished books, software, audio cassettes, and CD-Rom titles that are distributed by publishers under their own trademarks and under Shadow Lawn’s own imprint.
+The company produces finished books, software, audio cassettes, and CD-Rom titles that are distributed by publishers under their own trademarks and the Shadow Lawn imprint.

-William J. Birnes has a PhD in Linguistics and Medieval Literature, has been a Ford Foundation Scholar, National Endowment for the Humanities Post Doctoral Fellow, a grants-award judge for the National Endowment for the Arts, and a Lily Foundation Post Doctoral Fellow at the University of Pennsylvania.
+William J. Birnes has a PhD in Linguistics and Medieval Literature and has been a Ford Foundation Scholar, a National Endowment for the Humanities Post Doctoral Fellow, a grants-award judge for the National Endowment for the Arts, and a Lily Foundation Post Doctoral Fellow at the University of Pennsylvania.